efixler/scrape/README.md

 On an M1 Mac and a middling internet connection, and with a test sample of about 2K urls, resources are downloaded, stored, and returned at a rate of about 2-3/sec.
 Repeating that same set with the items having been loaded loads and returns stored items at about 120-150 results/sec.

+Since the above was written the SQLite database has been performance-tuned quite a bit.
+I'll update the above when I have a systematic benchmark to apply.

 ## Usage as a CLI Application
 ### Installing for shell usage